plahteenlahti/lahteenlahti.fi/content/weeklies/2020-3/index.md

 ### Personal insights

 **Two new blog posts**
 I released two new blog posts this week.
 One is the transcript of my talk at React Day Berlin last December, which I actually wrote already a month ago, but didn't have time to review.
 There's just something about listening yourself talk and noticing all the tiny mistakes.
-Using Yotube's auto subtitles (and the export feature) really helped in making this transcript.
+Using Youtube´s auto subtitles (and the export feature) really helped in making this transcript.

 Second I wrote a small article about fixing a common warning you get when you nest a virtualized list inside a ScrollView in React Native.
 I made a test post about it last week and from Google alone that article brought 5% increase in visitors.
 Seems that I'm not the only one with this problem.